 In November of '93, Gary Moore joined Bruce and Baker on stage at a concert in Cologne, Germany.

-Much of the concerts, recorded over two days (November 2 and 3), appear on
+Much of the concerts, recorded over two days (November 2 and 3),

 1) The photo of Eric playing in the marquee with Charlie Watts and Georgie Fame isn't actually from his